-This is guidance about the Sexual Harassment Policy, in the form of frequently asked questions (FAQs).
-Other campus resources for people experiencing or concerned about sexual harassment are available; the Resources Chart quickly shows available resources.
+This is guidance about sexual harassment and sexual assault, under the Discrimination, Harassment and Retaliation Policy and the Student Sexual Misconduct Policy, in the form of frequently asked questions (FAQs).
+Other campus resources for people experiencing or concerned about sexual harassment or assault are available; the Sexual Misconduct Org Chart [pdf] quickly shows available resources and more detailed information about resources is available online (Appendix B to the Discrimination, Harassment and Retaliation Policy).

 These FAQs are organized as follows:

-- identifying sexual harassment (different types of sexual harassment and examples)
+- identifying sexual harassment and sexual assault (includes examples)

 - reporting, including hypothetical scenarios